RemedyOnline/gtp2-artGalleryWebsiteUI/Readme.md

 For instance,

-- the <picture> element, and with its <source> sub-elements, along side the "srcset" attribute... this element allowed me to render different images on the website dynamically, based on the current screen size at any point in time.
+- the "picture" element, and with its "source" sub-elements, along side the "srcset" attribute... this element allowed me to render different images on the website dynamically, based on the current screen size at any point in time.
 - the "mix-blend-mode" attribute which allowed me to display a block of text in a particular dynamically, based on the color of the background the text finds itself on.